-Royal Selangor showrooms can be found in many leading shopping centres in Malaysia and around the world but if you prefer to shop online you can take a look at their website by clicking on their advertisement below.
+Royal Selangor showrooms can be found in many leading shopping centres in Malaysia and around the world.

 Many tour operators in Kuala Lumpur offer trips which include the Visitor Centre but it is quite easy to make your own way there.

 If you are driving yourself the easiest way to get there is to exit the Middle Ring Road 2 at the Wangsa Maju exit (close to Zoo Negara).
 You cannot miss the factory and there is plenty of free parking.

 A free Shuttle Service is available from some leading hotels in KL.
 Enquire with your hotel concierge or call 03 4145 6122 to check availability.